 Irving is a heart-on-his-sleeve, team-first defender who is a positive presence in the locker room.
 A bit overwhelmed at times by faster and more-skilled forwards, he must continue to develop all aspects of his game to play at the next level.

-Irving will return to Edmonton for his second WHL season in the fall and will likely assume a larger role for the Oil Kings as players like Keegan Lowe (CAR) and Griffin Reinhart (NYI) move on to pro hockey.
+Irving will return to Edmonton for his second WHL season and will likely assume a larger role for the Oil Kings as players like Keegan Lowe (CAR) and Griffin Reinhart (NYI) move on to pro hockey.
 As with any late round pick, his NHL future is far from certain but his tenacity and competitiveness are positives.
 He must continue to develop his speed, strength, technical and tactical skills and will likely spend time at the minor league level after completing his junior career.